Stay Tuned for Weekly Updates

 4. Leave Headroom

 Don’t push your mix into the red.
-Leave at least -6dB of headroom for mastering — this ensures clarity and avoids distortion.
+Leave at least -6dB of headroom for mastering — this ensures clarity and avoids distortion during the final stages.

 5. Reference, Reference, Reference